The oBravo Ra C-Cu is a “money-no-object” luxury class dynamic and AMTII driver hybrid universal IEM from Taiwan. Priced at $9999.

 In November 2016, I found what I then considered to be a benchmark in open-back IEMs thus far reviewed with the oBravo EAMT-2c.
 So much so that I ended up giving it an award at the end of 2016.

-Not one for resting on their laurels though oBravo have come back with their new flagship series, the Ra Cu.
-The Ra Cu is not one but 3 universal IEMs considered by oBravo to be their summit or their top of the line creations.
+Not one for resting on their laurels though oBravo has come back with their new flagship series, the Ra Cu.
+The Ra Cu is not one but 3 universal IEMs considered by oBravo to be their summit or their top-of-the-line creations.

-The basic of the Ra is the same as the EAMT series, just on another level.
-The Ra is technically a hybrid driver universal IEM.
+The basic of the Ra C-Cu is the same as the EAMT series, just on another level.
+This is technically a hybrid driver universal IEM.
 The mix is a single and very large 16mm neodymium dynamic driver and oBravo’s own patented AMT 8II driver technology.

 Moving Air Faster